Oire/Osst/README.md

 ### Three Ways of Setting Expiration Time

-You may set expiration time in various ways, as you like:
+You may set expiration time in three different ways, as you like:

 * `setExpirationTime()` — Accepts a raw timestamp as integer.
 Defaults to 1209600 seconds, i.e., 14 days.
 * `setExpirationDate()` — Accepts a `DateTimeImmutable` object.